etternagame/etterna/extern/curl/docs/MANUAL.md

 Note that curl cannot use persistent connections for transfers that are used in subsequence curl invokes.
-Try to stuff as many URLs as possible on the same command line if they are using the same host, as that'll make the transfers faster.
+Try to stuff as many URLs as possible on the same command line if they are using the same host, as that will make the transfers faster.
 If you use an HTTP proxy for file transfers, practically all transfers will be persistent.